Are you a little confused with Audio Interfaces and Mixers? Don’t worry, I’ll explain everything in this article.

 - Color – You’ll hear this word a lot, it is part of the music production and recording jargon.
 What do we exactly mean by color?
 It is a mixture of warmth and tone that is not present in most modern recording equipment.
 I mean, most audio interfaces come with built-in microphone preamps, but they are very basic.

 - Equalizers – I know that you can EQ audio from the DAW and undo it as many times as you like.
 Does it sound the same to digitally shape a waveform than transforming it analogically?
 It doesn’t.
 You can add different flavors and avoid certain frequencies.
 For example, you can easily cut the low lows on a piano before it hits the DAW making your post-production work easier.

-- Faders – If you are someone transitioning from live audio mixing to recording you’ll be greatly benefited from them.
+- Faders – If you are someone transitioning from live audio mixing to recording, you’ll greatly benefit from them.
 There is something about adjusting levels manually that is different from doing it with the mouse.
-The fine-touch of our fingertips usually beats the movement ratio proposed by digital platforms.
+The fine touch of our fingertips usually beats the movement ratio proposed by digital platforms.

 This hybrid approach idea doesn’t end here because there is another amazing piece of gear some studios still use today that is ground-breaking ancient technology, which is a tape recorder.